GaryJones/genesis-header-nav/README.md

 If you want to add it in between the title and widget area, you'll need to unhook and re-build `genesis_do_header()` function so that the output of the widget area is in a different function that can be hooked to a later priority.

-#### Examples

-To add the nav before the title + widget area markup in the source, you can use the following:
+As an example, to add the nav before the title + widget area markup in the source, you can use the following:

 ~~~php
 add_filter( 'genesis_header_nav_priority', 'prefix_genesis_header_nav_priority' );